Source: Fired Deputy FBI Director Took Memos, Notes About Interactions With Trump

 Mr. President, the Committee reached no such conclusion — only Republicans.
 In fact, we did find evidence of collusion, despite GOP members being more interested in protecting you than learning the truth.
 When accusing others of lying, best not to misrepresent facts yourself. https://t.co/fIuKPGyEN1— Adam Schiff (@RepAdamSchiff) March 17, 2018

 In another tweet Saturday afternoon, the president again took on the former FBI deputy director.
-"McCabe was caught, called out and fired," Trump said, adding "How many lies?
+"McCabe was caught, called out and fired," Trump said, adding, "How many lies?
 How many leaks?
 Comey knew it all, and much more!"

 The Fake News is beside themselves that McCabe was caught, called out and fired.
 How many hundreds of thousands of dollars was given to wife’s campaign by Crooked H friend, Terry M, who was also under investigation?
 How many lies?
 How many leaks?
 Comey knew it all, and much more!— Donald J. Trump (@realDonaldTrump) March 17, 2018